RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Mentors:** TBD

 **Description:**
 Create an app that will generate documentation for a body of Javascript, Typescript, Python, Java or C/C++ code  (given a github/gitlab URL to the code).
 The  app should use modern open source LLMs (Mistral, CodeLlama,  WizardCode, Llama2, Phi, and so on) to generate this documentation.
-This documenation should appear as either a private message to the invoking user, as an in-line message for the current channel,  or become available to be shared with external applications.
+This documentation should appear either as a private message to the invoking user, as an in-line message for the current channel,  or become available to be shared with external applications.

 **Desired Skills:**
 Rocket.Chat App development.
 LLM prompt design/engineering.